Skip to main content

 External zoneWired WAN, 4G, VPNwan

-External PortThis can be a port or a range of ports, such as 8000-9000.
-When the external port is empty, it indicates a DMZ (Demilitarized Zone) function.Null
+External PortThis can be a port or a range of ports, for example, 8000-9000.
+When both external and internal ports are empty, this indicates a DMZ (Demilitarized Zone) function.Null

 Internal ZoneLAN Namelan

-Internal PortYou specify a port or a range of ports, such as 8000-9000.
-However, when both the external port and internal port are empty, it indicates a DMZ (Demilitarized Zone) operation.Null
+Internal PortThis can be a port or a range of ports, for example, 8000-9000.
+When both external and internal ports are empty, this indicates a DMZ (Demilitarized Zone) function.Null

 NAT DMZ

-While port forwarding rules direct a specified WAN port to an internal network device, DMZ (Demilitarized Zone) rules direct all ports belonging to the WAN interface to an internal network device.
-DMZ rules are set in the port forwarding interface, and in DMZ mode, there is no need to set external and internal ports.
+While port forwarding rules redirect a specified WAN port to an internal network device, DMZ (Demilitarized Zone) rules redirect all ports belonging to the WAN interface to an internal network device.
+DMZ rules are set in the port forwarding interface, and in DMZ mode, there is no need to configure external and internal ports.

 NATDMZ1-451